"Why is it that one careless match can start a forest fire, but it takes a whole box to start a grill?"Anonymous

 When working with charcoal controlling temperature is tricky.
 The more charcoal, the hotter the fire.
 So it is important to measure how much charcoal you are using.
 There are about 16 Kingsford briquets in a quart, so a gallon is about 64 briquets.
 That is a fixed quantity of energy capable of generating known quantity of heat.
 With practice you learn how many more to add on cold days, and how many fewer on hot days.

-We think charcoal chimneys are the best way to start a charcoal fire.
+We think charcoal chimneys such as the Weber Rapidfire Chimney Starter are the best way to start a charcoal fire.
 A chimney is a tube with an upper compartment and a lower compartment.
 First you stuff newspaper into the bottom compartment, add charcoal to the top compartment, then you light the paper, and after about five minutes, put on a glove and grab the handle and give a shake so the unlit coals on top will turn over and that's about it.
 In about 15 minutes the coals are white and ready.
 The hot air from the newspapers rises and sucks oxygen in through the bottom which ignites the coals and creates an updraft that grows rapidly in heat making the top of the chimney blowtorch hot.